GoogleCloudPlatform/cloud-data-quality/README.md

   --environment_target=dev
 ```

 As `bazel run` execute the code in a sandbox, non-absolute paths will be relative to the sandbox path not the current path.
 Ensure you are passing absolute paths to the command line arguments such as `dbt_profiles_dir`, `dbt_path`, etc...

 Additionally, you may want to run `source scripts/common.sh && confirm_gcloud_login` to check that your `gcloud` credentials are set up correctly.

+#### Run tests and linting

 To run unit tests:
 ```